Droog71/FCE_Lua_Robots/README.md

 	 items it is carrying into a hopper at (x,y,z) relative to the robot.
 	-X,Y,Z values above 1 will be reduced to 1.

+GetPower(x,y,z)
+    -Returns the power stored in a power storage block, laser energy transmitter
+    or other power interface at (x,y,z) relative to the robot.
+    -X,Y,Z values above 1 will be reduced to 1.

+GetExtractorState(x,y,z)
+    -Returns the state of an ore extractor at (x,y,z) relative to the robot.
+    -X,Y,Z values above 1 will be reduced to 1.

+Transmit(id, string)
+    -Sends data to another lua bot with the given ID.
+The data should always be a string.

+Receive()
+    -Retruns received data if any is available.
+    The data type is always a string.

 IsPassable(x,y,z)
    -Returns true if the cube at (x,y,z) relative